mg-04/mg-04.github.io/_articles/circuitsim/framework.markdown

 7. [Applications](/articles/cc/app)

 ## Framework
-To code SPICE, the main challenges are: how to keep the component information, and how to tell which value goes where
+To code SPICE, there are two main issues: how to keep the component information, and how to track their connectivity

+### Node Voltage Analysis
+SPICE simplifies each component to sources and resistors.
+We use the infamous Node Voltage Analysis (with a few tweaks).

+We first need to identify all the node voltages.
+We represent a circuit in a SPICE netlist, where all nodes mapped to an integer, and components connect like edges.
+The nodes are stored in a vector.
+Modelling a component may introduce additional *internal* nodes, which are also appended to the vector.

+As a result, there will be an equation for each node.

 ### Components

+We use another array for circuit components.
+Each entry is a `struct` encoding value and connectivity.
+At each step, we add *each* component's value into the resistance (conductance) matrix and solve for the new voltage.

 Here we define the data structure to store the general resistor info
 ```c